Thursday: 1 pm - 4 pm

 Anyone visiting 42 West ARTS in the coming weeks is encouraged to look for Caldwell’s collection of pendants, chains, rings, earrings and bracelets.

-Also we have a new featured member of CVC showing her work starting this week.
-Ellen Dorosh, of Pen Mar, Maryland has been weaving for over 20 years.
+Our most recent featured member of Cumberland Valley Craftsmen Guild is Ellen Dorosh, of Pen Mar, Maryland.
+Ellen has been weaving for over 20 years.
 She took her first formal weaving class in 1991 and since then has attended numerous fiber conferences and workshops to study with nationally- and internationally-known instructors.
 Her weaving has been exhibited in galleries in Winter Park, Florida; Philadelphia, Pennsylvania; Annapolis, Maryland; and Waynesboro, Pennsylvania, and she has demonstrated weaving at interpretive centers in several state and national parks.
 Ellen currently serves as President of the Mid-Atlantic Fiber Association and is a member of the Cumberland Valley Chapter of the Pennsylvania Guild of Craftsmen, Central Pennsylvania Guild of Handweavers, Weavers' Roundtable, and Blue Ridge Spinners and Weavers Guild.

 Ellen says that sharing her knowledge by teaching small groups or giving individual instruction is her second love, after weaving of course. after my weaving.
 Although she workswork with many different fibers, cotton is her preferred fiber.
 She especially enjoy weaving special orders for clients.

-Her work is currenly on exhibit, along with CVC members tinsmith Bob North of Waynesboro and artist Barb Peshkin of Chambersburg.
-In addition, Basket maker Sue Matson of Greencastle is still being featured at the gallery.
-All three are juried members of the Cumberland Valley Craftsmen Chapter of the Pennsylvania Guild of Craftsmen.
+Her work is currenly on exhibit, along with CVC members tinsmith Bob North of Waynesboro and Basket maker Sue Matson of Greencastle.
+Both are juried members of the Cumberland Valley Craftsmen Chapter of the Pennsylvania Guild of Craftsmen.
+Both Bob North and Sue Matson offer classes to the public, and can be contacted through the gallery for more information.